PlaydateSquad/pd-achievements/docs/crossgame.md

 #### achievements.crossgame.listGames()

-Returns a list of all games for which Playdate Achievement data exists in `/Shared` on this Playdate, as an array table containing their gameIDs.
+Returns a list of all games for which Playdate Achievement data exists in `/Shared` on this Playdate, as an array table containing their game IDs.

 #### achievements.crossgame.getData(`string`: _game_id_)

 Returns the exported `achievementData` for the specified `game_id`.
-See the type declarations in [`achievements.lua`](achievements.md) for more details on the format of the returned data.
+See the [achievement type declarations](achievements.md) for more details on the format of the returned data.

 #### achievements.crossgame.loadImage(`string`: _game_id_, `string`: _filepath_)